A Vote of Confidence: Self-Belief in the Workplace

 We’d suggest that companies need to focus more on what can be done to build trust and confidence in lower-paid workers and how to adapt to the expectations of different generations.

 And although trust was high overall, there was still a small but statistically significant minority who were lacking in trust in the workplace.
-To maximise their success, organisations need to examine how to bring these workers on board too.
+To maximize their success, organizations need to examine how to bring these workers on board too.
 Trust can be truly transformational.

 As the great American educator and author Steven Covey said: